MailTape/MailTape-v1/_posts/2018-04-08-Gaelynn-Lea.md

 ## Diane Cluck – Sara
 _Sanjay_: **"**Set to an ominous template, [Diane](http://dianecluck.info/)'s soft and warbling voice sits alongside acoustic guitars that circle minor chords and pentatonic progressions.
 A great reminder that sometimes less is more.**"**

-## Buffy Sainte-Marie – Now That the Buffalo's Gone
+## Buffy Sainte-Marie – Now That The Buffalo's Gone
 _Sanjay_: **"**A simple arrangement but a very important statement.
 This song, released in 1964, tears at the heart of the American dream—opportunity, justice, capitalism, freedom—by reminding the country (as well as Europe) of its historical and continuing colonisation of stolen land and its brutal treatment of Native Americans.**"**

 ## Trio Da Kali – Yirimadjo